How Many Calories to Burn a Day

 How Many Calories Should You Burn a Day for Optimal Health

-How do you Calculate Calories Burned?
+How to Calculate Calories Burned

 Calculating the number of calories you burn each day involves a few key steps.